JanSharp/VRCLockstep/notes.md

 - `OnClientBeginCatchUp(int playerId)` (This is an exception as it is allowed to change event registration, but still must not modify game states)
 - Every unity or VRChat event

+These 2 aren't really events, but they are called by the Lock Step system.

+- SerializeState
+- DeserializeState (Allowed to modify (or initialize) the game state it is associated with)